unrealwork/atsd-use-cases/USMortality/README.md

 ```

 Here is an output of the above query.
 This query filters for results for all 122 cities in the dataset.
 The below table contains only the first couple of lines of the output.
 As a note, moving forward
-all remaining query tables will contain truncated tables for the sake of maintaining the general flow of the article.
+some of the remaining query results will show truncated tables for the sake of maintaining the general flow of the article.

 ```ls
 | date        | city              | state  | region              | all_deaths  | population |